clavius-collective/TexterQuest/Some ideas.md

 Some of this should be implemented in a Wound module, with the following type
 definition: `type wounds.t = (severity * int) list`

+# Implementing traits #

+Traits fall into one of three categories: Attributes, physical and mental characteristics; Skills, related to crafting and other non-combat activities;
+and Affinities, related to branches of magic.
+(Later, an expansion of this will include weapons.)

+Each of the categories, then, can be defined as an enumerated type, and any function related to it can use the variant type in order to avoid specifying too much.